robotology/yarp/src/devices/usbCamera/README.md

 ## 2.1.
 PytonCameraHelper Cmake options

-The following CMake option should be used for compile UltraPython device:
+The following CMake option should be used to compile UltraPython device:

 ```
 ENABLE_yarpmod_usbCamera        ON